kristofferandreasen/developing-solutions-azure-exam/readme.md

 * Implement Azure security (10-15%)
 * Connect to and Consume Azure Services and Third-party Services (20-25%)

+Each area will be described with links to the individual subjects.

 ## Develop Azure Infrastructure as a Service Compute Solutions (10-15%)

 ### Implement solutions that use virtual machines (VM)